Cody Toppert: 2023–24 season

+2024–25 season

 Toppert replicated his success in his second season as head coach.
-The team once again finished with a regular season record of 20-14, tying the previous season's record and once more earning a spot in the playoffs, this time finishing with a franchise best 31 wins.
+The team once again finished with a regular season record of 20–14, tying the previous season's record and once more earning a spot in the playoffs, this time finishing with a franchise best 31 wins.

 Toppert's coaching has consistently produced strong results in terms of wins and player development, with the Go-Go making the playoffs in both of his seasons as head coach.
 His teams have consistently been among the G League's best in offensive and defensive ratings, and seven players from his Go-Go teams have earned NBA call-ups.

+Washington Wizards

+On July 6, 2026, Toppert was added to Brian Keefe's coaching staff on the Washington Wizards under the role of assistant coach.